abdulkadirerdem/TodoDemo/README.md

 # Todo Demo

 Hi,
-This app is a basically a to-do app that uses ngrok for json db.
+This app is basically a to-do app that uses ngrok for json db.

 To start application (after -npm install-):
 -